Mobile Search Menu

 “Stop and smell the roses” isn’t just an expression anymore!
 Studies have shown that just by looking at a rose, people were able to decrease their stress levels and feel more level-headed.

 Sansevieria, also know as the snake plant or mother-in-law’s tongue, is well known to improve the air quality of your house.
-Snake Plants remove toxins from the air like trichloroethylene, formaldehyde and toluene all while converting the carbon dioxide you release into oxygen.
+Snake plants remove toxins from the air, such as trichloroethylene, formaldehyde, and toluene, all while converting the carbon dioxide you release into oxygen.
 Another great benefit?
 They’re notoriously easy to care for.
-Looking for more easy-to-care for plants?
-Learn more here

 If your home suffers from low levels of humidity, skip the humidifier and consider buying a fern.
 Within days, you’ll notice that your skin and hair feel less dry and your home’s air is easier to breathe.

-Like the Snake Plant, Peace Lilies are a great pollutant remover.
-They can absorb harmful air-bound substances like ammonia and xylene that may be present in your home.
-Not only will you breathe better, you’ll breathe lighter—the peace lily has a pleasant, calming aroma since it produces flowers.
+Like the snake plant, peace lilies are a great pollutant remover.
+They can absorb harmful air-bound substances, such as ammonia and xylene, that may be present in your home.
+Not only will you breathe better, but you'll breathe lighter: The peace lily, since it produces flowers, has a pleasant, calming aroma.